Case Report: Critique of Neurological Examination Report (23.10.2020)

 5. Overall Assessment

-This case highlights a persistent limitation in clinical neurophysiology: equating normal test outcomes with normal system function.
-While the technical execution is sound, the failure to incorporate or even hypothesize around the conspicuous pain sensitivity renders the evaluation diagnostically incomplete.
-A more patient-centered interpretation would consider both structural and functional dynamics—and propose at least a working explanation for the observed hyperalgesia.
+This case highlights a persistent limitation in clinical neurophysiology: the tendency to equate normal test results with normal system function.
+While the technical execution of the examination appears sound, the failure to incorporate—or even meaningfully address—the patient’s striking pain sensitivity renders the evaluation diagnostically incomplete.

 Recommendation